jrcs3/Mermaid-Demo/types-of-diagrams.md

 # Types of Diagrams

+[Mermaid Live Editor](https://mermaid.live/) is a good tool for exploring the most popular type of diagrams.

 ## flowchart

 Most of the diagrams I've written are flowchart diagrams.
 I can stretch visualize most of what I need.